denoland/dotland/README.md

 1. A Cloudflare Worker
 2. A Next.js app hosted on Vercel

-We want to provide pretty and semantic URLs for modules that will be used within Deno.
+We are provide pretty and semantic URLs for modules that will be used within Deno.
 For example: https://deno.land/std/http/server.ts

 When we request this file inside of Deno, we need to receive back the raw